swiftly-solution/documentation/src/docs/scripting/events/gameevents/ongameinstructornodraw.md

 ---

 # OnGameinstructorNodraw
-This event is triggered when gameinstructor_nodraw is triggered
+This event is triggered when gameinstructor_nodraw is triggered.
 ::: tabs
 @tab Lua
 ```lua